sjspielman/introverse/README.md

 <br>

-6. **I know the topic I want help for!
-Show me how to get help already!**
+#### I know the topic I want help for!
+Show me how to get help already!!

 Use the function `get_help()` to get help for a particular topic.
 For example, to get help using the `filter()` function in `{dplyr}`, you can run: